 Something shifts when you’re allowed to explore your grief in this way.
 It won’t fix anything.
 But it can change everything.

 For everything you’ve had to live – you deserve a place to be heard.
 Please join us.
 We’ve got room for you.

 Because I write largely about grief related to death, yes: many of the prompts relate to that kind of grief.
 That said, many people come into the course carrying other kinds of grief.
 If you identify as experiencing loss, you are welcome here.
 Most people are able to translate the prompts into something relevant to their own experience.

-Our sessions tend to have between 20 and 30 people.
+Each session tends to have between 20 and 30 people.
 This means that I can’t give personal attention to everyone, every day.
 It’s simply not logistically possible.
 I give direction and encouragement, to the group as a whole, every day throughout the course.
+Members of my team – who have gone through the course themselves – assist in reading and responding to your writing.
+Your fellow writers are also a big part of this process.
 While I act as your guide, the real magic of this course lies in the community that’s created.

 Nope.
 While writing, and being witnessed in your truth, can be both therapeutic and healing, the course is not group therapy.
 My relationship with you in the course is as your guide, not a clinician.
 Many people bring their writings into their own personal therapy sessions with their own providers.
 That’s a great way to get support.
 This course is not, and should not be, construed as therapy.

 No one is too far out from their loss to join.
 If you have grief to write from, you are welcome here.
 One of the best things someone said to me soon after Matt died was: with something this big, “just happened” can mean 80 years ago as much as it means this morning.